ocrmypdf/OCRmyPDF/README.md

 You can then pass the `-l LANG` argument to OCRmyPDF to give a hint as to what languages it should search for.
 Multiple languages can be requested.

-OCRmyPDF supports Tesseract 4.0 and the beta versions of Tesseract 5.0.
+OCRmyPDF supports Tesseract 4.1.1+.
 It will automatically use whichever version it finds first on the `PATH` environment variable.
 On Windows, if `PATH` does not provide a Tesseract binary, we use the highest version number that is installed according to the Windows Registry.

 ## Documentation and support